splunk/public-o11y-docs/alerts-detectors-notifications/create-detectors-for-alerts.rst

 Specify alert settings
 -------------------------------------------------------------------

 On the :strong:`Alert settings` tab, you specify the settings that trigger an alert.
 The available settings vary depending on the alert condition you selected.
+See :ref:`condition-reference` for the settings available for each built-in condition.

-.. note:: If you are using the Custom Threshold condition, you can select :guilabel:`Add another condition` to create compound conditions using AND and OR operators.
+If you are using the Custom Threshold condition, you can select :guilabel:`Add another condition` to create compound conditions using AND and OR operators.
 For more information about compound conditions, see :ref:`custom-threshold`.

 In the chart, you see a preview of the alerts that are triggered based on the settings you selected.
 For more information on using the preview, see :ref:`preview-detector-alerts`.